Laura K. Nelson

 Biography

-I’m an assistant professor of sociology at the University of British Columbia and am the director of the Centre for Computational Social Science.
+I’m an associate professor of sociology at the University of British Columbia and am the director of the Centre for Computational Social Science.
 See this Q&A for more on my research, teaching, and what I hope to accomplish at UBC.

 Previously, I was an assistant professor at Northeastern University, where I was core faculty at the NULab for Text, Maps, and Networks, a faculty affiliate at the Network Science Institute, and was a member of the executive committee of the Women’s, Gender, and Sexuality Studies Program.